Shepherds-Scribes/william-perkins/markdown/golden-chain/revised/5-god-nature-of-god.md

 And there can be but one thing infinite in nature.

 Secondly, that God is the knower of the heart.
-For nothing is hidden from that nature, which is within all things, and without all things, which is included in nothing, nor excluded from any thing.
+For nothing is hidden from that nature, which is within all things, and without all things, which is included in nothing, nor excluded from anything.
 Because:

 > 1 Kings 8:39
 > The Lord searcheth all hearts, and understandeth every work of the mind.